Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 You can use privacy marker transactions (PMTs) instead of normal [private transactions](PrivateAndPublic.md#private-transactions).

-PMTs are public and are added to the blockchain.
+PMTs are public and added to the blockchain.
 PMTs each have a corresponding [internal private transaction](#internal-private-transaction) stored in the [private transaction manager](Privacy.md#private-transaction-manager) (Tessera) and only available to participants.